GYG-be/.github/profile/README.md

 1) If you need $, avoid wage slavery ... sell small portions of time; microwerk, FiveRR ... freelance then graduate to StartUpCookbook.US

-2) Minimalize your life, use less, share more ... stop being a pathetically target-rich zone for economic predators who preying on the needy
+2) Minimalize your consumption, use 10X less, share...stop being a pathetically target-rich zone for economic predators who preying on the needy

 3) Don't hang with like-minded people, avoid needy materialist prey animals; listen harder, flexibilize your mindset for antifragile networking

-4) Understand how things works ... physiology, cooking, gardening, HVAC, sewer drains ... understand how snares catch prey animials
+4) Live in the NOW, using each second of the 86400 second day to live forward, working on the discipline of make each subsequent set of seconds better

+5) Be more curious about how ordinary systems you depend upon work, eg immune system, cooking/food, gardening/Nature, utilities, banking/taxation/regulation

+6) Write/edit/revise/re-write more every single day; question unquestioned assumptions to be funnier and thought-provoking for your future self

-5) Defend yourself, be tougher, less addicted, more physically fit ... train in the martial arts hourly, especially flexibilty drills and escapes
+7) Defend yourself, be tougher, less addicted, more physically fit ... train in the martial arts hourly, especially flexibilty drills and escapes

-6) Dogfood your life by improving the automation and AI, ensure your workflow toolchain is simple and effective, then sell your dogfood
+8) Dogfood your life by improving the automation and AI, ensure your workflow toolchain is simple and effective, then sell your dogfood

-7) Never cold call or beg; instead make your attractive skills contactable with link pages so that someone can email/DM/calendly you
+9) Never cold call or beg; instead make your attractive skills contactable with link pages so that someone can email/DM/calendly you

-8) Stop watching tv, sports, netflix, youtube; go for walks -- THINK ... read more broadly, deeply and faster; smartify your RSS newsreader
+10) Stop watching tv, sports, netflix, youtube; go for walks -- THINK ... read more broadly, deeply and faster; smartify your RSS newsreader

-9) Study practical economies; develop intelligence gathering ops on what talents businesses will need; study/analyze data from Indeed, et al

-10) Improve your ideation discipline; entertain yourself by brainstorming ideas from scrolling; categorize ideas into A, B, C, D bins
+11) Improve your ideation discipline; entertain yourself by brainstorming ideas from scrolling; categorize ideas into A, B, C, D bins

+12) Study how economies work; develop intelligence gathering ops on what talents businesses will acquire; study/analyze data from Indeed, et al